September 21, 2021.

 3.1.
 Institutional Membership (Indirect)

-The Institutional member is a national or regional not-for-profit organization (a society, association, institute, etc.) whose purpose is related to and compatible with the purpose of the Association.
+The Institutional member is a national, regional or thematic not-for-profit registered organization (a society, association, institute, etc.) whose purpose should be aligned with the purpose of the Association.

 3.2.
 Individual Membership